icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [CatalyzeX](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) - Browser extension ([Chrome](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)) that automatically finds and shows code implementations for machine learning papers anywhere: Google, Twitter, Arxiv, Scholar, etc.
 * [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
 The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.
+* [Deepnote](https://github.com/deepnote/deepnote) - Deepnote is a drop-in replacement for Jupyter with an AI-first design, sleek UI, new blocks, and native data integrations.
+Use Python, R, and SQL locally in your favorite IDE, then scale to Deepnote cloud for real-time collaboration, Deepnote agent, and deployable data apps.
 * [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
 It makes ML projects reproducible and shareable.
 * [DVClive](https://github.com/iterative/dvclive) - Python library for experiment metrics logging into simply formatted local files.
 * [VDP](https://github.com/instill-ai/vdp) - open source visual data ETL to streamline the end-to-end visual data processing pipeline: extract unstructured visual data from pre-built data sources, transform it into analysable structured insights by Vision AI models imported from various ML platforms, and load the insights into warehouses or applications.